-Ms. Chooi Pey Nee ("Ms. Chooi"), aged 54, was appointed as a Director on 24 January 2019 and was re-designated as a non-executive Director on 29 January 2019.
-Ms. Chooi has over 23 years of professional experience in audit, dealing in securities, operations of fund management companies and compliance.
+Ms. Chooi Pey Nee, aged 55, was appointed as a Director on 24 January 2019 and was re-designated as a non-executive Director on 29 January 2019.
+Ms. Chooi has over 24 years of professional experience in audit, dealing in securities, operations of fund management companies and compliance.

 Ms. Chooi joined Stahl Associates Pte.
 Ltd. from January 2021 to April 2021 and was then transferred to Kibo Invest Pte.
-Ltd. where she currently holds the position of investment operations and compliance administrator.
-Since June 2017, she has been appointed as an independent non-executive director of GT Steel Construction Group Limited, a company listed on GEM of the Stock Exchange (Stock code: 8402).
+Ltd. where she currently holds the position of Head of Compliance and Administration.
+From June 2017 to May 2023, she was an independent non-executive director of GT Steel Construction Group Limited (currently known as Plateau Treasures Limited), a company listed on GEM of the Stock Exchange (Stock code: 8402).